Notes and Tips

 - Replace their scratching posts when they get worn.
 Cardboard scratching posts can get worn pretty quickly.

 - British Shorthair cats don't need much grooming, although a good grooming with a fine wire brush will help cut down on shedding, especially in spring and fall.
 I even bathe my cats periodically.
 This is a necessity when showing cats, but it might be something you choose to do periodically too.
 Really it's only necessary if they manage to get into something, like your kitten playing in the spring mud.
 Yes, personal experience speaking here.
 British Shorthair cats don't like baths, but they will tolerate them.
 I find using warm water helps.
-If your cat really fuses when you spray water on him, try reducing the temperature.
+If your cat really fusses when you spray water on him, try reducing the temperature.